mandouss/tyrata-server/readme.md

 3 had a java program that can read and write the db

 Nice job team!!!!

+FOR TEST TEAM:
+When you need to test our code, please contact us because this is environment-related code.
+You cannot run our code on a inappropriate running environment.

 Here are something we need to do in Sprint2:
 1 ask Design team for the final database design and implement it